Bill Roberts (footballer, born 1897)

 William Laurence Roberts (9 May 1897 – 7 September 1960) was an Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).

 Roberts played a single game for South Melbourne in Round 2 of the 1923 season against Fitzroy.
 During the game, one of the Fitzroy players recognised him as a man who, under the name “Williams” had been at Fitzroy two or three seasons previously.
 Investigations revealed he had been granted a permit to move from North Adelaide to Fitzroy using the name “W. Reidy”.
 Roberts claimed he had no knowledge of this 1921 permit but the League refused his request for a permit to move to Port Melbourne and his senior football career ended.

-In early 1922, Roberts was arrested for stealing a £10 note, and subsequently sentenced to 12 months hard labour in Goulburn gaol.
+In early 1922, Roberts was arrested for stealing a £10 note, and subsequently sentenced to 12 months hard labour in Goulburn jail.